FAQ: How to care for your face mask (and why you shouldn’t hang it from your rear-view mirror)

 A similar strategy should be applied to short-term storage, such as when you need to briefly take off your mask while outdoors, Knight said.

-“You just have to remember that the outside is likely contaminated,” he said.
+“You just have to remember that the outside [of the mask] is likely contaminated,” he said.
 “You want to remove the mask from the ear loops.
 You can fold it, keeping the inner parts touching each other.”

 Knight stressed that people must remember to wash or sanitize their hands immediately after handling their masks.